ucldc/ucldc-docs/docs/dams/permissions.md

 </a>
 <br>(click to enlarge)

-<div class="note">In the above screenshot, I've used the UCOP folder rather than the Banana Slug folder to provide a more robust example of permissions.</div>
+<div class="note">In the above screenshot, I've used the UCOP folder rather than the sample project folder to provide a more robust example of permissions.</div>

 The manage tab enables users with management rights to set and modify user permissions for that project folder.
 For any given user or user group, a user with management rights can grant or deny 'Read', 'Write', 'Remove', and 'Manage everything' permissions.